-Alternatively, a low share in a fast growing market suggests the need is to generate share and thus penetrate the market.
-Setting price lower than competitors may encourage trial and switching.
+Alternatively, a low share in a fast-growing market suggests the need is to generate share and thus penetrate the market.
+Setting your price lower than competitors may encourage customers to trial your product and switch.
 Once share is established, price can be adjusted upwards to maximise profits.

 The second model, which is really a business development model, is the Ansoff Grid or Ansoff Matrix.
 Mathematician and business manager Igor Ansoff devised this as a way of looking at a company's opportunity from both a market perspective and from a product or service perspective.